scarlett-foundation/scarlett-core/Scarlett-Lightpaper.md

 5. **Successful Applications** attract users and capital, increasing platform utility.
 6. **Platform Utility** drives further developer interest and token demand—reinforcing the cycle.

-Scarlett’s architecture ensures that every new participant strengthens the system.
+Scarlett's architecture ensures that every new participant strengthens the system.
 Growth funds more growth.

 ---